Jubatian/rrpge-spec/specs/cpu_arch.rst

 mode, the other operand (if any) is always a general purpose register (or some special registers in some cases).

-The following eight addressing modes are implemented:
+The following nine addressing modes are implemented:

 - General purpose register.
 One of A, B, C, D, X0, X1, X2 or X3.